craic/pi_power/README.md

 [pi_power_leds.py](pi_power_leds.py) checks the status file and sets either led according to that.
 It is easy to change the specific LED patterns but the default ones are:

-* Green, Blinking - USB power source is connected
+* Green, Blinking - USB power source is connected - Battery is charging
 * Green, Constant - Battery - more than 25% of battery remains
 * Red, Constant - Battery - more than 15% of battery remains
 * Red, Blinking - Battery - more than 10% of battery remains